MobiMedia/fury/README.md

 Fury is a Node.js wrapper for the [Puppeteer](https://github.com/puppeteer/puppeteer) `screenshot` and `pdf` function.

-You can `POST` to `/screenshot` or `/pdf` to create either a screenshot or generate a pdf from a given URL. impAll parameters have to be sent in the `POST` body and they have to be in JSON syntax.
+You can `POST` to `/screenshot` or `/pdf` to create either a screenshot or generate a pdf from a given URL.
+All parameters have to be sent in the `POST` body and they have to be in JSON syntax.

 Unless `renderEventName` isn't set, Fury will wait for the screenshot or pdf creation until no network request is made for at least 500 milliseconds.